About Restricted Code

-Restricted Code’s story began in the post-punk era, re-forming in 2018 with all of the original members.
-In their live set, new material is merged with the best of their back catalogue.
-Released in spring 2020, the self-funded E.P.
-I Got Lost has been greeted with critical acclaim.
+Though Restricted Code’s story began in the post-punk era, all of the original members play in the current band.
+For their live set new material is merged with the best of their back catalogue, and new music has been released since 2020 to critical acclaim.

 The line-up: